One of the absolute must-visit places in Georgia, Kazbegi has to be a key part of any itinerary to this country.

 You can also head north from Stepantsminda to the Kazbegi National Park and Dariali Gorge.

-This is getting very near the Russian border so do bring passports if you plan to head out this far too.
+This is getting very near the Russian territory, so do bring passports if you plan to head out this far too.

 3 Day Kazbegi Itinerary